JachymFojtik/Banka/README.md

 # Banka
++ Advanced frontend - desing + buttons + labels
-+ Adding the basic class + props
++ Adding the basic class + props - DONE
-+ Adding the counting method
++ Adding the counting method - DONE
 + Test methods
 + Implementing innerworking of the bank accounts / Debit / Kredit
-+ Adding textbox
++ Adding textbox - DONE
-+ Basic commands for textbox
++ Basic commands for textbox - DONE BUT NOT FOR THE FRONTEND